Military Employment Guide: Interviewing and Follow Up

 - Do they have a military affiliation?
 What is it?

-You will need to prepare to share how your strengths and weaknesses are a good fit for the job position.
-When it comes to your strengths, be confident and find ways to stand out from other applicants.
+You must prepare to share how your strengths and weaknesses fit the job well.
+Regarding your strengths, be confident and find ways to stand out from other applicants.
 Be honest and specific about what assets you can bring to the position based on your skills.
-Use civilian language when you are talking about skills you have learned in the military.
+Use civilian language when discussing skills you have learned in the military.

 When it comes to your weaknesses, focus on your growth and how far you have come.
 Don’t mention anything that could be a deal-breaker for the company.